Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

    * There is a final popup window with game results (time spent and amount of guesses) in order to improve them.

  * Ensure that all features work well:
-   * Home page has a header with the name of game, main menu has buttons and dog animation that moves all time.
+   * Home page has a central and responsive header with the name of game, main menu has buttons and dog animation that moves all time.
-   * Clicking the button "How to Play" opens a pop-up windows with instructions of the game and working link to www.dog.ceo. *Button "OK"* closes pop-up window.
+   * Clicking the button "How to Play" opens a pop-up windows with instructions of the game and working link to www.dog.ceo.
+Button "OK" closes pop-up window.
-   * Clicking the button "About" opens a pop-up window with description of the game and working link to www.dog.ceo. *Button "OK"* closes pop-up window.
+   * Clicking the button "About" opens a pop-up window with description of the game and working link to www.dog.ceo.
+Button "OK" closes pop-up window.
    * Clicking the button "Play" opens a pop-up window with three difficulty options as buttons:
        * *"EASY"* button opens a game area with 8 cards;
        * *"MEDIUM"* button opens a game area with 12 cards;